newrelic/terraform-provider-newrelic/website/docs/d/service_level_alert_helper.html.markdown

 # Data Source: newrelic\_service\_level\_alert\_helper

 Use this data source to obtain the necessary fields to set up alerts on your service levels.
-It can be used for a `custom` alert_type in order to set up an alert with custom tolerated budget consumption and custom evaluation period or for recommended ones like `fast_burn`.
+It can be used for a `custom` alert_type in order to set up an alert with custom tolerated budget consumption and custom evaluation period or for recommended ones like `fast_burn` or `slow_burn`.
 For more information check [the documentation](https://docs.newrelic.com/docs/service-level-management/alerts-slm/).

 ## Example Usage